-Navigating the Impact of Medication and Surgery on Your Crowning Glory
+Navigating the Impact of Medication, rapid weight loss, and Surgery on Your Crowning Glory

-We break down how medications and post-surgery recovery can impact your hair
+Breaking down how medications, rapid weight loss, and post-surgery recovery can impact your hair

-Your locks; The after-effects of medication and surgery
+Your locks; The after-effects of medication, weight loss and other 'triggering events'

 Acute telogen effluvium, or “TE” (a little easier to say and remember!), is a form of nonscarring alopecia (hair loss) that occurs for a period of less than 6 months1.
-This type of hair loss usually occurs 3-4 months after a triggering event2; think pregnancy, post-partum hormones, crash dieting, surgery, a stressful event or medications.
+This type of hair loss usually occurs 3-4 months after a triggering event2; think pregnancy, post-partum hormones, rapid weight loss, surgery, a stressful event or medications.

-You may have experienced acute TE in the past and are curious to find out more, or perhaps you are experiencing a higher-than-usual rate of hair fall and think a triggering event or medication may be the culprit.
-Read on as we delve the whys and wherefores of this hair-raising topic.
+You may have experienced acute TE in the past and are curious to find out more, or perhaps you are experiencing a higher-than-usual rate of hair fall and think a triggering event, weight loss or medication may be the culprit.
+Read on as we delve the whys and wherefores of this frustrating topic.

 Hair growth nuts and bolts

-The hair on your head grows and sheds in a random fashion.
+The hair on your head grows and sheds in a somewhat random fashion.

 At any point in time a random amount of your hairs may be in one of three phases: Anagen (active growth phase lasting 2 – 6 years accounting for about 80-90% of hair follicles); Catagen (transitional phase lasting 2 – 3 weeks); or Telogen (10-20% of scalp hair follicles are in this resting stage which lasts about 100 days) 4.
 Everyone sheds hair and you may see more hair shed at certain times of the year.